-And not only is it a great spot to photograph, it is a great place to experience nature at its very best: standing on the banks of Maroon Lake on a brisk October morning with a perfect mirror reflection of the snow covered Maroon Peaks glowing with the first light.
-All this with the perfectly carved valley and the golden Aspens lining the ridge side is simply breathtaking.
+And not only is it a great spot to photograph, it is a great place to experience nature at its very best: standing on the banks of Maroon Lake on a brisk late September morning with a perfect mirror reflection of the snow covered Maroon Peaks glowing with the first light.
+All this with the perfectly carved valley and the golden Aspens lining the ridge is simply breathtaking.
 Few places in Colorado surpass the iconic scene.

 Trail Difficulty - EASY

 I would rate the difficulty of this trail as a 1 on a scale of 1-5 (with 5 being most difficult).
 This shot is an easy 300yd. walk from the Maroon Bells parking lot.

 Click Here to download the KMZ file for this location.

 GPS Coordinates & Elevation

 Google Maps Birds-Eye-View